Govardhan Math

-The deities here are Jagannath (Lord Vishnu) and the devi is Vimala (Bhairavi).
+The deities here are Jagannath (Vishnu) and the goddess is Vimala (Bhairavi).
 There are Shri Vigrahas of Govardhananatha Krishna and Ardhanareshvara Shiva installed by Adi Shankara.

 The whole of the Eastern part of the Indian subcontinent is considered as the territory of Sri Govardhan Peeth.
 This includes the Indian states of Bihar, Jharkhand, Chhattisgarh, Andhra Pradesh till Rajamundry, Odisha, West Bengal, Assam, Arunachal Pradesh, Manipur, Nagaland, Sikkim, Meghalaya, Telangana, Tripura, Mizoram, and Uttar Pradesh till Prayag.
 The countries Nepal, Bangladesh, and Bhutan as well as the Southeast Asian and Tibetan regions, are also considered spiritual territory of the math.
 Puri, Prayagraj, Gaya and Varanasi are some of the holy places under this Math.

 Background

-Govardhana matha is one of four cardinal institutions established by Adi Shankara (c.
-8th century CE), regarded by later tradition as the reviver of Vedic Sanatana Dharma.
+According to tradition, as established in the 415 BC, Govardhana matha is one of four cardinal institutions established by Adi Shankara (c.
+8th century CE), regarded by later tradition as the reviver of Vedic Hinduism.
 Shankara's four principal disciples, Padma-Pada, Hasta-Malaka, Vartika-Kara or Sureshvara and Totakacharya were assigned to these four learning centers in the north, south, east and west of India.
 The subsequent leaders of each of these four monasteries are known as Śaṅkarāchāryas in honor of the math's founder, Adi Shankara.
 As such they are the leaders of the Daśanāmī Saṃnyāsins who are considered to have custody of Advaita Vedānta These four principle seats of learning are located in Purī (Odisha), Śṛṅgeri (Karnataka) and Dvārakā (Gujarat) with the northern (Uttarāmnāya) monastery being located in the city of Jyotirmaṭh (also known as Joṣīmaṭh).

 History

-Padmapadacharya became the first leader of the matha.
+Padmapadacharya became the first leader of the math.
 The matha has historical connections with the Jagannath temple, which is also located in Puri.
-It is called the Govardhanathatha, and has sub-location called the Sankarananda Math.
+It is called the Govardhanatha Math, and has sub-location called the Shankarananda Math.

-Swami Bharati Krishna Tirtha, who was then the leader at the Dvaraka matha, assumed the leadership position at the Govardhana matha in 1925; Shankara Prushottama Tirtha supervised the Matha on his behalf while he visited the Self Realization Fellowship in the USA.
-After Bharati attained Mahasamadhi in 1960, Yogeswaranda Tirtha succeeded him who also attained Mahasamadhi a year later in 1961.
-In 1964, after a "period of uncertainty" Niranjana Deva Tirtha, a disciple named in Bharati's will, was installed by Aghinava Saccindananda Tirtha of Dvarka.
+Swami Bharati Krishna Tirtha, who was then the leader at the Dwarka Math, assumed the leadership position at the Govardhan Math in 1925; Shankara Purushottama Tirtha supervised the Math on his behalf while he visited the Self Realization Fellowship in the USA.
+After Bharati attained Mahasamadhi in 1960, Yogeshwarananda Tirtha succeeded him who also attained Mahasamadhi a year later in 1961.
+In 1964, after a "period of uncertainty" Niranjana Deva Tirtha, a disciple named in Bharati's will, was installed by Anhinava Sachchindananda Tirtha of Dwarka.

-Nirnjana Deva Tirtha became known for his unpopular political views affecting the Hindu people.
-In 1992, he stepped down after nominating Niscalananda Saraswati as his successor.
+Niranjana Deva Tirtha became known for his unpopular political views affecting the Hindu people.
+In 1992, he stepped down after nominating Nishchalananda Saraswati as his successor.